 Note: Fixed orifice traps are not recommended for draining condensate from any application susceptible to varying load conditions.

 Thermostatic traps operate in response to the surrounding steam temperature.
 The operation and benefits of 3 different types are considered here - liquid expansion traps, bimetallic and balanced pressure thermostatic traps.
-Each operates in a different way and is suited to specific types of application.

 A large improvement on the liquid expansion trap is the balanced pressure trap.
 Its operating temperature is affected by the surrounding steam pressure.
 The operating element is a capsule containing a special liquid and water mixture with a boiling point below that of water.
 In the cold conditions that exist at start-up, the capsule is relaxed.
 The valve is off its seat and is wide open, allowing unrestricted removal of air.
 This is a feature of all balanced pressure traps and explains why they are well suited to air venting.